-Financial Instruments.
-"Total financial instruments owned, at fair value" and "Financial instruments sold, but not yet purchased, at fair value" are reflected in the consolidated statement of financial condition on a tradedate basis.
+Fair Value Measurements.
 The fair value of a financial instrument is the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date (the exit price).
-Instruments that the firm owns (long positions) are marked to bid prices, and instruments that the firm has sold, but not yet purchased (short positions), are marked to offer prices.
+Financial assets are marked to bid prices, and financial liabilities are marked to offer prices.
 Fair value measurements do not include transaction costs.